acquia/acf/README.md

 ## Support
 This project is a reference architecture similar to the `examples` module.
 It is not intended to be used directly.
 Use this to inform your architecture, and to experiment with your plans very quickly.
 See the partner connectors *(coming soon - Elastic Path, Big Commerce, Commerce Cloud)* for more specific examples of how best to connect to your ecommerce engine.

-This code is provided as-is with no warranty or support.
+This code is provided as-is with no warranty.
 This is a community reference project!
 We hope this provides value to everyone, but this is **not an official Acquia product**.
 Please feel free to share and contribute back.

 ## Contributing